Fire Engineering Training Community

 Key Note for October 10th 2009 – Interior Firefighters, Alaska State Firefighter's Association "Fireman’s Ball"

 When people ask me about the “Brotherhood”, I often find myself at a loss for words to define it for them.
 Because for me, the “Brotherhood” we are speaking of is something felt very deeply, something that has taken years to mature and show itself, but which once exposed ran to full throttle, without reservation.
-I find that it is something that resides in… Continue
+I find that it is something… Continue

 9/11 "The American Fire Department"